ForEvolve/ForEvolve.AspNetCore.Localization/README.md

 ## The history of the project

 I created this project because I did not want to code something similar to this every single time I start a new Asp.Net Core application.
-I did not want to write an error message on every ValidationAttribute either (which seems to be the official solution).
+I did not want to write an error message on every `ValidationAttribute` either (which seems to be the official solution).

 To be honest, I was a little disappointed to see how hard it is to localize Asp.Net Core validation attributes.
 This should be trivial.

-_I don't want to criticize the design made by the team that built that without knowing, so I will assume there are some good reasons behind these design choices (technical or not)._
+_Don't get me wrong here; I don't want to criticize the design made by the team that built that system.
+I can only assume that there are some good reasons behind these design choices (technical or not)._

 That said, the other parts of the localization pipeline of Asp.Net Core are pretty neat with `IStringLocalizer`, `IHtmlLocalizer` and `IViewLocalizer`.